Spring High School Career Fair

 • Encourage students to have a goal for each business/organization they meet with, such as: making a meaningful contact for follow up (getting name/email/phone/and/or business card), learn what type of careers are offered at a business/organization and type of training needed for the career that interests you most, learn about potential more immediate jobs (if of interest to the student – for after school, summer, post-graduation).

 • Student Survey: Ask your students to complete the brief online survey of their experience while riding their bus/van/car back to your school.
-This survey provides valuable feedback that we will also share with you to understand the impact of this event for your students. (qr code/survey link below)
+This survey provides valuable feedback that we will also share with you to understand the impact of this event for your students.
+(QR Code will be sent to you the week of 4/6- sheets w/the survey QR will also be handed out at the job fair

 • Food truck: note that they only ‘food truck’ planned to be operating on site during the career fair will be a coffee cart.
 This is primarily intended as a service to the exhibiting businesses.